Soldiers’ Chorus Soprano

 Master Sergeant Rose Ryon

-Master Sergeant Rose Ryon, a native of Southern New Jersey, currently serves as Soprano Section Leader of the Soldiers’ Chorus.
+Master Sergeant Rose Ryon, a native of Southern New Jersey, currently serves as High Voice Group Leader of the Soldiers’ Chorus.
 She studied at Rowan University.
 She formerly served as a broadcast journalist with the 10th Mountain Division and as featured soloist with the 10th Mountain Division Band.
 MSG Ryon’s vocal teachers and coaches have included Jorge Alzadon, Inci Bashar, Brian Gill, Augusto Paglialunga, and James Benner.
 When she is not performing, MSG Ryon is reading, CrossFit training, and spending time with her husband and two children.

 Sergeant First Class Teresa Alzadon